Freeman–Sheldon syndrome: Surgical and anesthetic considerations

 Patients must have early consultation with craniofacial and orthopaedic surgeons, when craniofacial, clubfoot, or hand correction is indicated to improve function or aesthetics.
 Operative measures should be pursued cautiously, with avoidance of radical measures and careful consideration of the abnormal muscle physiology in Freeman–Sheldon syndrome.
 Unfortunately, many surgical procedures have suboptimal outcomes, secondary to the myopathy of the syndrome.

-When operative measures are to be undertaken, they should be planned for as early in life as is feasible, in consideration of the tendency for fragile health.
+When operative measures are to be undertaken, they should be planned for as early in life as is feasible, due to the affected children often having fragile health.
 Early interventions hold the possibility to minimise developmental delays and negate the necessity of relearning basic functions.

 Due to the abnormal muscle physiology in Freeman–Sheldon syndrome, therapeutic measures may have unfavourable outcomes.
 Difficult endotracheal intubations and vein access complicate operative decisions in many DA2A patients, and malignant hyperthermia (MH) may affect individuals with FSS, as well.
 Cruickshanks et al. (1999) reports uneventful use of non-MH-triggering agents.
 Reports have been published about spina bifida occulta in anaesthesia management and cervical kyphoscoliosis in intubations.